-Note: UW graduate assistants and WRS employees: If this is not your first eligible appointment, you may still be eligible for the initial 30-day enrollment period if you have a 30-day employment break between appointments.
+Note: UWs graduate assistants and WRS employees: If this is not your first eligible appointment, you may still be eligible for the initial 30-day enrollment period if you have a 30-day employment break between appointments.

 Health insurance helps protect you from high health care costs.
 It helps you pay for doctor visits, hospital stays, prescription drugs, and important preventive care.
-Consider your needs (available doctors, price, inand out-of-network benefits, etc.) when choosing from different plan designs, health plans, and supplemental benefits such as dental and vision.
+Consider your needs (available doctors, cost, in-and out-of-network benefits, etc.) when choosing from different plan designs, health plans, and supplemental benefits such as dental and vision.

-See the health benefits materials available on the ETF website, which includes videos and live webinars.
+See etf.wi.gov/insurance for more information, as well as videos and live webinars.
 You may request a printed health benefits decision guide from your employer or view online.